triSure Procare More than NIPT

-- 27 27 numerical chromosome abnormalities for fetus.
+- 27 27 numerical chromosome abnormalities for fetus and microdeletion.

 Three main causes of genetic abnormalities in the fetus